will-in-wi/letsencrypt-webfaction/README.md

 After saving `~/.bash_profile`, run the command `source $HOME/.bash_profile` to apply the new settings.

 Now, you are ready to run `letsencrypt_webfaction` from your SSH session to get certificates.
 See below for usage.

-### RBEnv (advanced)

-This method is useful if you are already using RBEnv to manage Ruby, or if you are already a Ruby developer.
-If neither of these cases are true, just use the system Ruby method.

-Follow the instructions to [set up RBEnv](https://github.com/rbenv/rbenv) and [Ruby Build](https://github.com/rbenv/ruby-build#readme) on your WebFaction server.

-Once you have done so, install Ruby 2.1+, but <2.4 (probably 2.3.1 at time of writing).
-Then set the local Ruby and install the Gem.
-Finally unset the local Ruby so that you don't run into problems.

-    $ rbenv install 2.3.1 # Installs Ruby 2.3.1
-    $ rbenv local 2.3.1 # Sets Ruby 2.3.1 as the default version in the current folder.
-    $ gem install letsencrypt_webfaction # Installs this utility from RubyGems.
-    $ rbenv rehash # Makes RBenv aware of the letsencrypt_webfaction utility.
-    $ rm .ruby-version # Unsets Ruby 2.3.1 as the default version in the current folder.

-*Ruby 2.4.0+ is not supported since they removed the XMLRPC library from core and moved it to a gem.
-This Gem doesn't work in Ruby <2.3, leaving us with an issue as the majority of system Rubies used with this project are <2.4.
-So don't use 2.4 for now.
-If you absolutely want to, make sure you install the xmlrpc gem manually.*

 ## Usage